zhangkevin747/Power_Outage_Analysis/README.md

 # Analyzing Power Outages
-Project for Dsc 80 at UCSD
+Project for DSC 80 at UCSD

 By Kevin Zhang